globus-labs/proxima/examples/molecule-sampling/README.md

   can assess if differences are significant.
 - `r_g.json`: Raw values of the radius of gyration.
 Useful if you want to do analysis beyond the coarse statistics in `result.json`

+  ## Measuring Simulation Quality

+There are a few routes to measuring the quality of the simulation from the logging data:

+1. _Comparing True and Predicted Energies_: The `run_data.csv` model stores the output of the surrogate model and the actual function result.
+While not the target observable of the simulation, you can compare these two values on-the-fly or afterwards to assess the quality of the surrogate.
+2. _Comparing Output Observable_: The `result.json` file contains the final observable of the simulation.
+The quality of the simulation can be quantified by assessing how the "R_g" changes.
+Make sure to use the confidence intervals.
+The R_g is determined based on an average over the timesteps in the simulation and can have a large uncertainty.

 ## Implementation Details